 Easy Main Dish Recipes for Busy Weeknights

 A while back I asked if any of you had some super easy main dish recipes to share for busy weeknights.
-Below are a couple healthy dinner recipes from Jeanne and one from Melissa (thank you both!), and I’m asking everyone to continue to email your recipes, too.
+Below is a healthy dinner recipe from Jeanne and one from Melissa (thank you both, I only have a photo of Jeanne!), and I’m asking everyone to continue to email your recipes, too.
 Everyone has at least ONE easy recipe for busy nights, right?
-(Here’s my list: our version of fast food these days, and I always need new ideas!)

-Jeanne also shows below how she adapted what she calls “junk recipes” into a more nutritious meal with better ingredients…
+Jeanne shows below how she adapted what she calls a “junk recipe” into a more nutritious meal with better ingredients…

 Cheeseburger Cups